Observation Tower

 OVERVIEW

 Designed in 1936 as a water storage tank, this popular attraction gave visitors who climbed its distinctive, 154-step spiral staircase a 360-degree view of the expansive park surroundings.
 The 102-foot structure features vintage terrazzo flooring and a domed ceiling.
-Eventually, disrepair led to the tower’s closing to the public.
+Eventually, required updates led to the tower’s closing to the public.

 Restoration of the tower was recommended in the 2002 Allegheny County Parks Comprehensive Master Plan.
 The project took a step forward when the Babcock Charitable Trust committed $400,000 to the Allegheny County Parks Foundation toward this restoration.
 The Parks Foundation is the non-profit partner to Allegheny County.